Yutuc/technical-communications-project/README.md

 ## FAQs (Frequently Asked Questions)

-1. A question about the overall process, such as “Why is Markdown better than a word processor?”
+1. “Why is Markdown better than a word processor?”
+    __Answer:__ "Documentation with any sort of lifespan needs to be kept in version control" (Etter, 2016, p.
+20).
+Markdown is better than word processors when it comes to creating documentation.
+Word processors create PDFs that can be consumed and discarded.
+Therefore, for creating documentation, Markdown is better than a word processor because it can used with version control.
+This makes Markdown documentation easy to edit and update for future versions.
 2. "Why is my theme not rendering on my static website?"
     __Solution 1:__ It may take a while for your changes to apply to the static website, wait 5-10 minutes and check back again.
     __Solution 2:__ Additionally, clear your browser's cache and refresh the page, then your theme may show.